Zoocha/ZR-Search-Solr-bundle/README.md

     ```

-This command will execute the Zoocha Solr Search Recipe installation.
+This command will execute the ZR Solr Search Recipe installation.